stepanblyschak/SONiC/doc/ACL_pytest.md

 - Reboot test - setup ACL rules, reboot, run traffic, teardown ACL rules
 - Port toggle test - setup ACL rules, toggle all ports, run traffic, teardown ACL rules

-The test logic will be seperated into generic traffic test in *BaseAclTest* and derivatives are meant to provide fixture to setup/teardown according to their requirements.
+The traffic test logic will be seperated into generic traffic test in *BaseAclTest* and derivatives are meant to provide fixture to setup/teardown according to their requirements.

 According to above cases 4 test classes has to be coded:

-- *TestAcl*
+- *TestBasicAcl*
 - *TestIncrementalAcl*
 - *TestAclWithReboot*
 - *TestAclWithPortToggle*